Stoupy51/LifeSteal/README.md

 - 🚫 Players are banned when falling below the minimum heart limit
 - ⚔️ Steal on kill is enabled (killing players rewards hearts and removes them from victims)
 - ⚡ Instantly consume hearts is disabled (hearts require full eating animation)
+- 🛑 No heart drop is disabled (hearts drop and can be stolen normally)

 Alternatively, settings can be customized manually using the following commands (requires operator permissions):
 - ⬆️ `scoreboard players set MAX_HEARTS life_steal.data 20` (Maximum of 20 hearts)